wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_options/test_options_state_interval_no_file.md

 - Pass if `wazuh-logcollector` update `wazuh-logcollector.state` file, removing deleted file.
 - Pass if `wazuh-logcollector` try to open the removed filed.
-The number of attempts should be equal to `logcollector.open_attempts` options is correctly set, and it works correctly.
+The number of attempts should be equal to `logcollector.open_attempts` option is correctly set, and it works correctly.
 - Pass if `wazuh-logcollector` update `wazuh-logcollector.state` using `logcollector.state_interval` value

 ## Code documentation